 Program Objective 2

-Students will develop professional skills that prepare them for immediate employment and for life-long learning in advanced areas of computer science and related fields.
+Students will develop professional skills that prepare them for immediate employment or postgraduate study in Civil Engineering disciplines.

 Program Objective 3

 Students will develop abilities in the application of the necessary mathematical tools, scientific basics, and fundamental knowledge of civil Engineering.

 Program Objective 4

 To produce graduates who are prepared for life-long learning and successful careers as civil engineers.

 Students will develop an understanding of the multidisciplinary approach and an ability to relate engineering issues to broader social and human context, in which their engineering contributions will be utilized.

 Students will learn to communicate their ideas to be effective in collaboration with other members of civil engineering teams.